-Wires and cables and Fast-Moving Electrical Goods (FMEG) business Estimation of contract cost - Engineering Procurement and Construction (EPC) See Note 24 to standalone financial statements
+- Wires and cables and Fast-Moving Electrical Goods (FMEG) business - Estimation of contract cost - Engineering Procurement and Construction (EPC) See Note 24 to standalone financial statements

 The key audit matter How the matter was addressed in our audit The Group generates revenues from i. sale of Goods including Wires and Cables and FMEG, and ii. execution of EPC contracts Revenue from sale of goods is recognised when control of the product is transferred to the customers and when there are no other unfulfilled performance obligations.
 The actual point in time when revenue is recognized varies depending on the specific terms and conditions of the sales contracts entered with customers.
 Revenue is a key performance indicator for the Company considered by all stakeholders including management to evaluate performance of the Company resulting in the risk of revenue being overstated by recognition before control is transferred.
-We have accordingly identified the recognition of How the matter was addressed in our audit To obtain sufficient appropriate audit evidence with respect of recognition of revenue from sale of goods, our principal audit procedures, amongst others, include the following: Compared the accounting policies in respect of revenue recognition with applicable accounting standards to test for compliance: Tested the design, implementation and operating effectiveness of key internal financial controls for revenue recognition along with effectiveness of information technology controls; On a sample basis, tested revenue transactions recorded during the year, by verifying the underlying documents, including invoices and shipping documents transferred. by verifying the underlying documents, including invoices and shipping documents for assessment of fulfillment of performance obligations completed during the year.
-We analysed the timing of recognition of revenue and any unusual contractual terms; > On a sample basis, tested the invoice and shipping documents for revenue transactions recorded during the period closer to the year end and subsequent to the year end to verify recognition of revenue in the correct period; and " Tested journal entries related to revenue recognized during the year based upon recognised during the year based upon specified risk-based criteria, to identify unusual or irregular items.
+How the matter was addressed in our audit To obtain sufficient appropriate audit evidence with respect of recognition of revenue from sale of goods, our principal audit procedures, amongst others, include the following: Compared the accounting policies in respect of revenue recognition with applicable accounting standards to test for compliance: Tested the design, implementation and operating effectiveness of key internal financial controls for revenue recognition along with effectiveness of information technology controls; On a sample basis, tested revenue transactions recorded during the year, by verifying the underlying documents, 5 7 5 by verifying the underlying documents, including invoices and shipping documents Period; and Tested journal entries related to revenue recognised during the year based upon recognised during the year based upon specified risk-based criteria, to identify unusual or irregular items.

-r Revenue from execution of EPC contracts is recognized over a period of time which usually extend beyond a reporting period. w fr o obtain sufficient app ith respect to measure om execution of EPC o udit procedures, amon p t t t c r t Contract revenue is measured based on the proportion of contract costs incurred for work performed to date relative to the estimated cotal contract costs.
-One of the key estimates involved in recognizing EPC contract revenue is the estimated total contract cost.
-It is used to determine the percentage of completion of the relevant performance obligation.
-This requires the Company to perform an initial assessment of estimated total contract cost and further of revenue recognition operating effectiven financial controls in r of revenue recognitic accounting standarc Tested the design, in operating effectiven financial controls in r reassess these estimates on a periodic basis.
+,, Revenue from execution of EPC contracts is recognized over a period of time which usually extend beyond a reporting period.
+To obtain sufficient appropri- with respect to measuremen from execution of EPC contra audit procedures, amongst o Contract revenue is measured based on the following: proportion of contract costs incurred for work " Compared the accounting performed to date relative to the estimated of revenue recognition wit total contract costs.
+One of the key estimates involved in recognizing EPC contract revenue is accounting standards to t the estimated total contract cost.
+It is used to " Tested the design, implem determine the percentage of completion of the operating effectiveness o relevant performance obligation.
+This requires financial controls in respe the Company to perform an initial assessment of estimated total contract cost and further of revenue from executior reassess these estimates on a periodic basis, including relevant informa including end of each reporting period.

-Considering the complexity of the estimate involved in measurement of total contract costs, we have considered measurement of revenue from execution of EPC contracts as a key audit matter.
+Considering the complexity of the estimate involved in measurement of total contract costs. we have considered measurement of revenue from execution of EPC contracts as a key audit matter.